Chameleon (The Four Seasons album)

 Chameleon is a 1972 album by the Four Seasons, notable for being their only album with Motown and the only one featuring Demetri Callas on guitar; Callas had replaced band co-founder Tommy DeVito in 1970 but left in 1974, replaced by Don Ciccone and John Paiva during the band's mid-1970s renaissance.
 The album met with limited success in the US; no single was issued in America.
-"The Night", however, met with success in the UK and peaked at No. 7 in 1975, becoming a Northern soul mainstay.
+"The Night", however, peaked at No. 7 in 1975 in the UK, becoming a Northern soul mainstay.